Summer Foods to Help You Stay Cool

 Spicy Seasonings

 Nicole Laverty is a Registered Dietician at mannapa.org, a Philadelphia-based non-profit organization that provides food and nutrition education to those in need.
-Re-printed with permission.
+The majority of this article is courtesy of mannapa.org and was reprinted with permission.
+The FruitGuys’ staff wrote the FAQ section.